rhsgsa/hybrid-cloud-coolstore/f5/README.md

 # Troubleshooting

-If a site does not register, then check out the logs from the vp-manager-0, e.g.:
+If a site does not register with F5, then check out the logs from the vp-manager-0, e.g.:

 ```
 oc --context login-a -n ves-system logs vp-manager-0
 ```

-If you see this error in the output of e.g. `oc --context login-a -n ves-system logs vp-manager-0`, contact F5 XC supprot!:
+If you see this error (or similar) in the logs of vp-manager-0, contact F5 XC supprot:

 ```
 client.go:181: Sending registration request to https://register.ves.volterra.io/registerBootstrap